James S. Brown: Personal life and family

 Brown married twice.
 His first wife, the former Elizabeth Shepard (1835–1863) of New York, was a decade his junior and they had sons Clarence S. Brown (1856–1925) and James (1859–1913).
-Mrs. Elizabeth Brown died in 1863 shortly after Brown began his term in Congress.
+Elizabeth died in 1863 shortly after Brown began his term in Congress.

-In 1865, after leaving office, Brown married Emily J. Stetson (1815–1902) the widow of former Maine Congressman Charles Stetson, who had died in 1863.
-They had no further children, and she survived him.
+In 1865, after leaving office, Brown married Emily J. Stetson (1837–1918) the daughter of former Maine Congressman Charles Stetson, who had died in 1863.
+They had no children, and she survived him.

-Brown's elder son Clarence was also elected district attorney of Milwaukee county, serving in the 1890s.
+Brown's elder son Clarence was also elected district attorney of Milwaukee County, serving in the 1890s.

 Death and legacy

 Brown died in 1878 in Chicago, Illinois, at age 54, survived by his two sons and second wife.
 After a service in his Milwaukee home led by a Unitarian minister, his body was interred beside his first wife at Milwaukee's Forest Home Cemetery, where his sons would also be buried.
 His former house in Milwaukee (a double structure he built in 1852) survives, the oldest house in the former Yankee Hill neighborhood, and is a historic site.
 His son Clarence Brown graduated from Harvard Law School and became an alderman.